- Open Access

 Carter A. Evaluating the best of coping program: enhancing coping skills in adolescents.
 ProQuest Dissertations and Theses.
 University of Windsor, Windsor, Canada.
 2010.

+Open Access funding enabled and organized by Projekt DEAL.
 This work was supported by the Institute of Psychology, Polish Academy of Sciences, Poland, (Grant No. 3/MN-KK/2018).

 Ethical approval for the research project involving four studies was granted by the Ethics Committee of the Institute of Psychology, Polish Academy of Sciences, Poland.
 All the participants were adults, and gave their written consent to participate in the research in accordance with the Helsinki Declaration.